 Teaching provision in History has been assessed by the Quality Assurance Agency for Higher Education and achieved the highest possible rating of 'commendable' in all aspects.
 In addition, at the last RAE (Research Assessment Exercise) whereby research quality is audited by external auditors, History was commended for the international quality of its research.

-History has a range of academic expertise nurtured by a strong research ethos sustained by the staff.
-In particular, late medieval, early modern, environmental impact, computer applications, gender, race relations, revolution studies and political and social change are taught within the wide geographical spread of Europe, America, Africa, Britain and Scotland.
+Our staff has a range of academic expertise nurtured by a strong research ethos sustained by the staff.
+In particular, late medieval, early modern, environmental impact, computer applications, gender, race relations, conflict, revolutions and political and social change are taught within the wide geographical spread of Europe, America, Africa, Britain and Scotland.

 Lesley Hislop BA (Hons) History, graduated 2010.